-Programme Outcomes (POs)
+Program Outcomes (POs)

-The students, after undergoing the 4-year B.Tech (ICE) programme,
+Graduates of the 4-year B.Tech.
+Instrumentation and Control Engineering (ICE) Programme

-- 1. Would have developed an ability to apply the knowledge of mathematics, sciences, and engineering fundamentals to the field of instrumentation & control. - 2.
-Would have possessed a comprehensive understanding of a wider range of electronic devices, analog and digital electronic circuits and the state-of-the-art advanced electronic systems invariably found in every measurement and instrumentation system. - 3.
-Would have the right knowledge of and exposure to a variety of sensors, data acquisition systems, actuators, and control methodologies to readily provide innovative solutions to the day-to-day problems in the core industry (e.g. processes, power plants, automotive). - 4.
-Would have gained adequate knowledge in microprocessors and microcontrollers, embedded systems, data structures, algorithms, computer programming and simulation software to be able to offer services in IT and management sectors.

-- 5. Would have learnt necessary skills to develop mathematical models, and deploy appropriate techniques and IT tools to design advanced control systems and associated instrumentation for problems dealt in R & D organizations. - 6.
-Would be thoroughly prepared and confident to take up complex problems in the field of I & C and provide sustainable solutions by (i) surveying the literature and patents, designing and conducting experiments, (iii) interpreting the data, (iv) drawing relevant conclusions, with due consideration and responsibility towards the immediate social, cultural, environmental and legal issues, and (v) documenting the research carried out. - 7.
-Would be able to evaluate and deliver the solutions by optimally utilizing the available resources, including finances and project time, by adapting appropriate resource management techniques. - 8.
-Would be competent to apply reasoning informed by the contextual knowledge to assess societal, health, safety, legal and cultural issues and the consequent responsibilities relevant to the professional engineering practice. - 9.
-Would be proficient in English language (spoken and written) in order to communicate effectively on complex engineering activities on a global scale, make comprehensive reports and presentations, and give and receive clear instructions. - 10.
-Would have committed to be professionally ethical. - 11.
-Would pledge to function efficiently in various capacities as members, leaders, and directors in multi-disciplinary teams to accomplish projects of different magnitudes, and - 12.
-Would have recognized the need for engaging themselves in independent and life-long learning in the broadest context of technological change.
+- 1. would have developed an ability to apply the knowledge of mathematics, sciences, and engineering fundamentals to solve complex engineering problems in the field of Instrumentation and Control Engineering, - 2. would have possessed a comprehensive understanding of a wider range of electronic devices, analog and digital electronic circuits and the state-of-the-art advanced electronics used in Instrumentation and Control Systems, - 3. would have the right knowledge and exposure to a variety of sensors, data acquisition systems, actuators, control methodologies, embedded systems, data structures, algorithms and computer programming, to readily provide innovative design solutions to the engineering problems in industries (e.g. process, power plants, automotive), - 4. would have gained adequate knowledge to effectively use simulation software, relevant tools and methods to analytically investigate problems and interpret data to arrive at valid conclusions, - 5. would have learnt necessary skills to develop mathematical models, and deploy appropriate techniques and IT tools to design advanced control systems and associated instrumentation, - 6. would become responsible engineers who understand the socio economical, environmental and legal implications relevant to professional engineering practice, - 7. would be able to evaluate and deliver solutions by adopting appropriate sustainable resource management techniques, for optimally utilizing the available resources without endangering the environment, - 8. would be competent to apply ethical principles relevant to the professional engineering practices, - 9. would be able to function efficiently in various capacities as members, leaders and directors in multidisciplinary teams to accomplish projects of different magnitudes, - 10. would be proficient in languages (spoken and written) in order to listen, understand and communicate effectively to all the stakeholders and society and, make comprehensive reports and presentations on complex engineering activities on a global scale, - 11. would be able to evaluate and complete the projects by effective utilization of resources within the stipulated time frame and budget in multi-disciplinary environments, - 12. would be able to recognize the need for engaging themselves independently in life-long learning of technological changes.